lathropd/coding-class/class_01.md

 ```

 The colon and the indent underneath is how Python knows that we're trying to decide between multiple options.

+###8.
+Make your own function, so you can use it later

 Almost done, I promise.
 The last thing we're going to do is create our own _function_, a bit like _print()_ or _input()_.
 But this one is going to run our whole calculator for us.
 We do that using the _def_ statement and indenting everything beneath it.